 Microsoft is known to collects various pieces of data about your device and your behavior with it to understand what features are working, which ones are not, and what changes are needed.

 Ultimately, this telemetry data helps to make Windows 10 a better product.
-However, for many people, this is also a privacy concern, which is why starting with the Windows 10 Redstone 4 update, Microsoft is introducing an option that allows users to view the raw diagnostic data that the company collects about your device.
+However, for many people, this is also a privacy concern, which is why starting with the Windows 10 April 2018 Update, Microsoft is introducing an option that allows users to view the raw diagnostic data that the company collects about your device.
 In addition, in order to give more control to users, it’s now possible to delete that telemetry data that has been collected from your computer.

 In this guide, you’ll learn the steps to delete the Windows 10 diagnostic data collected from your device.